Kym’s Angels Makes Surprise Investment

 Once a young person in foster care turns 18 or 21 (depending on the state), their support system vanishes.
 Gone are caseworkers, state-appointed guardians, and conservators.
 They now find themselves facing adulthood alone with no guidance, resources, or anyone to turn to for advice.

 This is where THRU Project comes in.
-Knowing that 20% of young adults become homeless the moment they age out of foster care, we created a one-of-a-kind supportive housing program specifically designed to give foster youth a safety net as they transition into adulthood the Next Step Housing Program with funding from The Nancy Smith Hurd Foundation.
+Knowing that 20% of young adults become homeless the moment they age out of foster care, we created a one-of-a-kind supportive housing program specifically designed to give foster youth a safety net as they transition into adulthood.
+The Next Step Housing Program was started in 2018 with funding from The Nancy Smith Hurd Foundation.

 Youth in Next Step Housing: